kukushi/SideMenu/README.md

 ### Preferences

 All the preferences of SideMenu can be found in `SideMenuController.preferences`.
-Its recommend to check out the `Example` to see how those options will take effect.
+It's recommend to check out the `Example` to see how those options will take effect.

 ```swift
 SideMenuController.preferences.basic.menuWidth = 240